hamzafer/meta-llama-hack/README.md

 on building **cutting-edge applications** that integrate **Llama models, NLP, and AI-driven automation** to tackle real-world challenges.

-# Local Search & Summarization Demo
+# The Local Llama 🦙

 This project is a demo application that: